So, we’ve told you that games are a great engagement tool. They can drive traffic to your website, boost your brand, and increase sales as a result.

 But how?
 How exactly can this fit into your Christmas strategy?

-Well, to help you answer that very question we’ve pulled together some examples of how you can use your branded game to support your business this Christmas.
+To help you answer that very question, we’ve pulled together examples of how you can use your branded game to support your business this Christmas.

 1. Get competitive

-Well, branded games can be a cost-effective and engaging alternative to the norm, helping you stand out from your competitors.
+Branded games offer up a cost-effective and engaging alternative to the norm, helping you stand out from your competitors.

 Make the most of your leaderboard